Every Julianne Moore Movie Ranked Worst To Best

 Coin's heel turn at the end of "Mockingjay — Part 2" allows Moore to further show off her range.
 As both heroic leader and authoritarian villain, Moore is given juicer material to work with in the sequel.

-23. Don Jon
+24. Don Jon

 "Don Jon" is probably best remembered as the one feature to date directed by Joseph Gordon-Levitt.
 He also starred in the film alongside Scarlett Johansson.
-Jon (Gordon-Levitt) is a fit, charming New Jersey man who sleeps around, but gets more enjoyment from porn than casual sex.
+Jon (Gordon-Levitt) is a fit, charming New Jersey man who sleeps around, but gets more enjoyment from dirty websites than casual intimacy.
 His friends try to convince Jon to find a true emotional connection with someone.
 He pursues Barbara (Johansson) in a relationship that continues for a while, despite Jon's inability to get over his addiction.
 Eventually, they break up.

-22. Wonderstruck
+23. Wonderstruck

 Over the course of her storied career, Julianne Moore has teamed up with many legendary filmmakers.
 The writer-director she has made the most movies with, though, is Todd Haynes.
-Despite it being the lowest ranking of Moore's joint efforts with Haynes, "Wonderstruck" is still a very good movie.
+Despite it being the lowest-ranked of Moore's joint efforts with Haynes, "Wonderstruck" is still a very good movie.
 Moore gives a performance that fans of the actress should have on their radar.

 In this 2017 mystery adapted from the young adult novel of the same name, two stories are interlaced and connected across time.
 In 1927, young deaf Rose (Millicent Simmonds) escapes to New York City in search of her mother, actress Lillian Mayhew (Moore).
 In 1977, Ben — also deaf in one ear — searches for his father after his mother's tragic death.
 Moore plays an adult Rose in the '70s timeline, eventually uniting with Ben to explain how the two characters are connected.

-21. Crazy, Stupid, Love
+22. Crazy, Stupid, Love

-The romcom's golden years were behind it in 2011, but somehow "Cars" screenwriter Dan Fogelman still knocked it out of the park with this charming and (not overly) quirky romantic comedy.
 "Crazy, Stupid, Love" is the story of two couples, one younger and one in middle age.
-Steve Carell and Julianne Moore are Cal and Emily, a married couple with a teenage son (played by Jonah Bobo), who get divorced after Emily has an affair.
+Steve Carell and Julianne Moore are Cal and Emily, a married couple with a teenage son (Jonah Bobo), who get divorced after Emily has an affair.
 As Cal navigates single life, he is helped out by his buddy Jacob (Ryan Gosling), an unrelenting player who can't keep up a serious relationship.
 However Jacob begins to fall seriously for law student Hannah (Emma Stone) when, in a moment of weakness, she accepts his advances.

 These dynamics are complicated by a twist that turns "Crazy, Stupid, Love" into a tender family drama.
 This smart romance with a knockout cast is a little bitter, but mostly sweet.

-20. The End of the Affair
+21. The End of the Affair

 "The End of the Affair" is notable for featuring Julianne Moore's first Oscar-nominated performance.
-The 1999 historical drama, based on a 1951 novel, earned the actress accolades and acclaim (IMDb) and was a major turning point in her career.
+The 1999 historical drama, based on a 1951 novel, earned the actress accolades and acclaim, and was a major turning point in her career.
 Set in the aftermath of World War II, the movie is a major downer so don't go in expecting a happy ending.

 Moore plays Sarah Miles, a well-to-do married woman who has been having an affair with novelist Maurice Bendrix (Ralph Fiennes) for years.
 Through flashbacks, "The End of the Affair" shows their relationship during the war juxtaposed with an post-war timeline where Maurice tries to figure out why Sarah stopped seeing him.
 The answer is a tragic and puzzling truth that leaves the writer questioning his faith.

-19. I'm Not There
+20. I'm Not There

 This Todd Haynes biographical drama is an experimental narrative film inspired by the work and life of Bob Dylan.
 In "I'm Not There," six different actors play characters that represent different parts of how Dylan presented himself to the world.
 Christian Bale, Cate Blanchett, Marcus Carl Franklin, Richard Gere, Heath Ledger, and Ben Whishaw each star in their own timeline as versions of Dylan.